AfricaLics PhD Visiting Fellowship 2020 for African PhD Students (Fully-funded to Aalborg, Denmark)

-Number of Awards: Not specified
+Number of Awards: 5

 Value of Program:

-- Travel costs (economy class) and health insurance will be covered but students have to be registered with the Danish authorities before the health insurance becomes active.
+- Travel costs (economy class) and health insurance will be covered, but students have to be registered with the Danish authorities before the health insurance becomes active.
 This may take some time.
 Students must therefore take out their own health insurance for the first two weeks of the stay.

 How to Apply: The application must be accompanied by the following documents: